-- 13 sheets of 7-count, stiff 12″ by 18″ plastic canvas–I always buy an extra sheet of plastic canvas in case I need to recut a piece.
+- 13 sheets of 7-count stiff 12″ by 18″ plastic canvas.
+(I always buy an extra sheet of plastic canvas in case I make a mistake while cutting).

-- I omitted the dowel–The dowel is supposed to go on the left side of the case as a place for hanging doll clothes.
-However, I wanted that area to hold a doll so I left the dowel out.
+- I omitted the dowel completely.
+The dowel is supposed to go on the left side of the case to hang your doll’s clothes; however, I want that space to hold a doll instead, so I left the dowel out.

 - NO GLUE!
-Everything is stitched in place except for the mirrors.
-Each mirror (reflective paper) is glued to a piece of plastic canvas.
+Everything is stitched in place, except for the mirrors.
+The mirrors (reflective paper) are glued to a piece of plastic canvas.

-- Worsted weight yarn in colors of my choosing.
+- Worsted weight yarn in the colors of my choosing.

-I found this pattern on Pinterest ( I think it’s another Perler bead pattern) and thought it looked kind of cute, so this is what I used.
+I found this pattern on Pinterest ( I think it’s another Perler bead pattern) and thought it looked nice, so I chose to use it.